wwagner33/learning-content-authoring-tool/README.md

 # learning-content-authoring-tool
-A very simple learning content authoring tool to ber used by teachers and instructional designers.
+Solarium Editor is a very simple learning content authoring tool to ber used by teachers and instructional designers.